barryclark/jekyll-now/_posts/2020-11-05-express-view-engines.md

 ## 2. Group Activity: Template hacking
 You will be working in groups of 3-4:
-1. As a group: decide on a team/company/product name;
+1. As a group: decide on a team/company/product name (when in doubt, try Tony's [random name generator](https://acidtone.github.io/namor/));
 2. Find a free, modern static HTML template to form the basis of your website.
 3. Each team member will be responsible for creating:
   - one template partial (header, footer, nav, etc);